jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 If you want to play with normal controllers as Wiimotes again the best way is to change back to: `Emulate the Wii's bluetooth adapter` setting.

-**NOTE:**<br>
+Others notes:

-If the udev rules you created in Step 2 are wrong and Dolphin can not get bluetooth access it will display a error message and crash.
+- If the udev rules you created in Step 2 are wrong and Dolphin can not get bluetooth access: It will display a error message and crash.
-If that happens go back and make sure that the file in `/etc/udev/rules.d/52-dolphin.rules` and the content is correct.
+- If that happens go back and make sure that the file in `/etc/udev/rules.d/52-dolphin.rules` and the content is correct.

 ---